it-21360978/it-21360978/README.md

 - 🔭 I’m currently working on my Course.
 - 🌱 I’m currently learning Java.
-- 👯 I’m looking to collaborate on Opene Source.
+- 👯 I’m looking to collaborate on Open Source.
 - 🤔 I’m looking for help with Dockers.
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: HE/HIS